Find and Color the Letters A to Z – Free Alphabet Worksheets

 Your child can search for the correct letter, color it in, and then try the handwriting line at the bottom to practise both the uppercase and lowercase forms.

-✏️ How to Print
+✏️ How to Download and Print

 Encourage your child to say the letter sound each time they colour it in.